 call us today

 One of the most serious charges under Florida law involves an allegation of aggravated child abuse.
 If you are being investigated for any allegation of child abuse, contact an experienced criminal defense attorney.
-Dean Galigani is board certified in the specialty area of criminal trial law.

 Dean Galigani is experienced in representing individuals charged with the very serious offense of child abuse or aggravated child abuse.
 He represents clients in the following areas surrounding Gainesville in Alachua County including: Starke in Bradford County, Macclenny in Baker County, Lake Butler in Union County, Ocala in Marion County, Trenton in Gilchrist County, Lake City in Columbia County, Florida.